-Open government advocates question alteration of Avondale City Manager’s contractMayor Terry Giager, left, and City Manager Clai Brown, right, present a proposed annexation map for the city of Avondale Estates.
+Open government advocates question alteration of Avondale City Manager’s contractFormer mayor Terry Giager, left, and former city manager Clai Brown, right, present a proposed annexation map for the city of Avondale Estates.
 File Photo by Dan Whisenhunt

 This story has been updated.